-- > Follow the rules of the behaivour policy - > Behave in an orderly and self-controlled way - > Demonstrate respect to members of staff and each other at all times - In class, make it possible for all pupils to learn through self regulation of their own behaviour - > Move around the school following the 'kind corridors' policy - > Treat the school buildings and school property with respect - > Wear the correct uniform at all times - > Accept sanctions when given without question - > Refrain from behaving in a way that brings the school into disrepute.
+- > Behave in an orderly and self-controlled way - > Show respect to members of staff and each other at all times - In class, make it possible for all pupils to learn - > Move around the school following the 'kind corridors' policy - > Treat the school buildings and school property with respect - > Wear the correct uniform at all times - > Accept sanctions when given without question

+Refrain from behaving in a way that brings the school into disrepute.
 This includes when outside of the school site in and around the local community.
 This includes any student bullying or intimidating members of the community, antisocial behaviour or participating in any activities associated with a gang.
 "Gang" as used in this policy means two or more individuals who associate frequently with each other for criminal, disruptive or any other activities prohibited within the community.